zhao-zhibo/GREAT-tools/Readme.md

     </tr>
 </table>

 &ensp;&ensp;&ensp;Based on sensor observation conditions in each sequence's environment, we assessed the difficulty level of each sequence (with a total of three levels).
-Most sequences have a duration of over 10 minutes, making it easier to evaluate the performance of SLAM algorithms.

 ### Data Download
 You can download the IMU data、images and LiDAR data you need via the links in the following table.